Global Education / Study Abroad Travel Advisories

 The safety and security of CU Denver faculty, staff, and students is a priority to the university.
 While most people travel internationally without any incidents, there are destinations that pose particular challenges.
-As a benchmark, the university carefully considers U.S. State Department travel advisories, as well as other credible sources.
-The State Department provides advice that assumes travelers are responsible adults, making decisions about their own determination of essential needs and personal safety.
-The State Department does not prevent U.S. citizens from traveling (excepting travel to nations with U.S. trade sanctions).
+As a benchmark, the university carefully considers International SOS travel advisories, as well as other credible sources.
+International SOS provides advice that assumes travelers are responsible adults, making decisions about their own determination of essential needs and personal safety.
+International SOS does not prevent U.S. citizens from traveling (excepting travel to nations with U.S. trade sanctions).

 We urge all travelers to carefully research the health, safety, and security situation in their intended travel destinations.
-In addition to the U.S. State Department, the UK Foreign and Commonwealth Office, Global Affairs Canada, and the Australian Government Department of Foreign Affairs and Trade also offer excellent advice to travelers.
-Ultimately, all travelers are responsible for their own choices related to their personal safety and security.
+In addition to International SOS, the State Department, UK Foreign and Commonwealth Office, Global Affairs Canada, and the Australian Government Department of Foreign Affairs and Trade also offer excellent advice to travelers

 University Travel Appeal Process for High-Risk Destinations

-If your proposed destination has a Travel Advisory of a Level 3 (Reconsider Travel), read the advisory and State Department recommendations closely, and make an informed decision about whether or not you wish to proceed with the travel appeal process.
+If your proposed destination has a medical or travel risk rating of ‘high,’ read the ISOS advisory and recommendations closely, and make an informed decision about whether or not you wish to proceed with the travel appeal process.
 The Office of Global Education can discuss with you alternative programs in other countries.
 If you decide you want to pursue the Travel Appeal process, plan ahead; we ask students to submit the appeal form at least three months in the advance of the proposed travel.
 In addition to submission of the Travel Appeal, the process requires pre-departure preparations to put precautionary measures in place to safeguard the health/well-being of students and ensure compliance with U.S. laws and regulations.
 Check all of the following resources:

 Faculty leading or accompanying students may also appeal the travel suspension on behalf of or in support of their students.
 Faculty members preparing such an appeal must include all student travelers in the appeal process.
 Participating students will be expected to clearly indicate that they have read and will adhere to the processes and directions included in the appeal.
 The written appeal must clearly address the following items:

 During any part of your preparations, the International Risk Management Committee (IRMC) is here to assist.
-We encourage you to contact Joanne Wambeke, Chair of the IRMC, to set up an appointment prior to completing the travel appeal for assistance with the preparations or before officially submitting the appeal.
+We encourage you to contact Taylor Craver, Chair of the IRMC, to set up an appointment prior to completing the travel appeal for assistance with the preparations or before officially submitting the appeal.